-In September 2017, the SCOR Corporate Foundation for Science and the Paris School of Economics created a research chair in Macroeconomic Risk, which was renewed in 2021 for a period of three years until 2023.
+In September 2017, the SCOR Corporate Foundation for Science and the Paris School of Economics created a research chair in Macroeconomic Risk, which has since been renewed for two consecutive periods of three years.

-The chair is held by PSE and headed by Gilles Saint-Paul (PSE, ENS) as Academic director and Axelle Ferrière (PSE, CNRS) as Executive director.
+The chair is held by PSE and headed by Gilles Saint-Paul (PSE, ENS) as Academic director and Riccardo Cioffi as Executive director.

 Objective